intarchboard/proposed-program-resilience/README.md

-# resiliency
+# resilience
-Materials for proposed IAB program on Internet resiliency
+Materials for proposed IAB program on Internet resilience